Failed Iraqi peace initiatives: Saddam Hussein's attempts

 In December 2002, a representative of the head of Iraqi Intelligence, Gen. Tahir Jalil Habbush al-Tikriti, contacted former CIA counterterrorism head Vincent Cannistraro, stating that Saddam "knew there was a campaign to link him to September 11 and prove he had weapons of mass destruction."
 Cannistraro further added that "the Iraqis were prepared to satisfy these concerns.
 I reported the conversation to senior levels of the state department and I was told to stand aside and they would handle it."
-Cannistraro stated that the offers made were all "killed" by the Bush administration because they allowed Saddam Hussein to remain in power - an outcome viewed as unacceptable.
+Cannistraro stated that the offers made were all "killed" by the Bush administration because they allowed Saddam Hussein to remain in power – an outcome viewed as unacceptable.

 Shortly after, Egyptian president Hosni Mubarak's national security advisor, Osama El-Baz, sent a message to the U.S. State Department that the Iraqis wanted to discuss the accusations that Saddam had weapons of mass destruction and ties with al-Qaeda.
 Iraq also attempted to reach the US through the Syrian, French, German, and Russian intelligence services.
 Nothing came of the attempts.

 Imad Hage

-In January 2003, Lebanese-American Imad Hage met with Michael Maloof of the DoD's Office of Special Plans.
+In January 2003, Lebanese-American Imad Hage met with Michael Maloof of the US Defense Department's Office of Special Plans.
 Hage, a resident of Beirut, had been recruited by the department to assist in the War on Terrorism.
 He reported that Mohammed Nassif, a close aide to Syrian president Bashar al-Assad, had expressed frustrations about the difficulties of Syria contacting the United States, and had attempted to use him as an intermediary.
 Maloof arranged for Hage to meet with Richard Perle, head of the Defense Policy Board.

 In February 2003, Hage met with the chief of Iraqi intelligence's foreign operations, Hassan al-Obeidi.
 Obeidi told Hage that Baghdad didn't understand why they were being targeted, and that they had no WMDs; he then made the offer for Washington to send in 2000 FBI agents to ascertain this.
 He additionally offered oil concessions, but stopped short of having Hussein give up power, instead suggesting that elections could be held in two years.
 Later, Obeidi suggested that Hage travel to Baghdad for talks; he accepted.

 Later that month, Hage met with Gen. Habbush in addition to Iraqi Deputy Prime Minister Tariq Aziz.
 He was offered top priority to US firms in oil and mining rights, UN-supervised elections, US inspections (with up to 5,000 inspectors), to have al-Qaeda agent Abdul Rahman Yasin (in Iraqi custody since 1994) handed over as a sign of good faith, and to give "full support for any US plan" in the Arab-Israeli peace process.
 They also wished to meet with high-ranking US officials.
 On February 19, Hage faxed Maloof his report of the trip.
 Maloof reports having brought the proposal to Jamie Duran.
 The Pentagon denies that either Wolfowitz or Rumsfeld, Duran's bosses, were aware of the plan.